Erber102/HKU-COMP2113-GP/README.md

 - **Multiple Files:** Modular design with separate header and implementation files for each system (Game, Player, Item, Combat, Market, etc.).
 - **Multiple Difficulty Levels:** Three difficulty modes (**Easy**, **Normal**, **Hard**) affecting starting resources, survival costs, and combat difficulty.

+---

+## How to play

+1. **Start the Game:**
+   - Launch the game and choose your difficulty level (**Easy**, **Normal**, or **Hard**).
+   - The game starts at Day 1, with each day divided into day and night phases.

+2. **Control of Combat System:**

+Use the number keys 1-7 to play notes.
+Different notes have different effects.
+Certain combinations of notes can form runes that have much more powerful effects!

+---

 ## Description

 In this game, you will be a magic bard who tries to survive in the end times.
 All you have is a flute that can play beautiful music and a backpack.
 During the day phase, you can explore and scavenge.
 During the night phase, you can trade and transact.

+---

 ## For developer